s4njk4n/XDC_ShopBot/README.md

 - Questions?
 Open an issue on GitHub.

 ## Security Notes
-- Keep your token and address private.
+- Keep your bot token and address private.
 - Run on a secure VPS with firewall (e.g., `ufw allow ssh; ufw enable`).
 - Bot uses flock for concurrency, but for high traffic, consider upgrades.